Harris, Gallinari help Clippers edge Blazers 104-100

 Clippers: Los Angeles improved to 13-6, the best record in the Western Conference.
 The Clippers have done it with a roster absent of household names, but depth is the reason they are where they are.

-"You have seven or eight guys that can start and they do," Clippers coach Doc Rivers said.
+"You have seven or eight guys that can start and they do," Rivers said.
 "We move it around.
 But as long as your group is good with that and the changes and we have good group."

 Trail Blazers: After a strong start to the season, the Blazers sputtered in the last two games of their road trip, losing by a combined 71 points.
 The defense, which was at one point in the top five in the league, has fallen to 16th in defensive efficiency.